 A Q&A with Edi Pasalis, Director of the Kripalu Institute for Extraordinary Living

-In April, the Kripalu Institute for Extraordinary Living (IEL) hosted the first Yoga in the Schools Symposium, presented in partnership with the University of Virginia’s Contemplative Sciences Center and Curry School of Education.
+In April of 2014, the Kripalu Institute for Extraordinary Living (IEL) hosted the first Yoga in the Schools Symposium, presented in partnership with the University of Virginia’s Contemplative Sciences Center and Curry School of Education.
 Edi Pasalis, Director of the IEL, shared highlights of the event and insight into the future of the yoga-in-the-schools movement.

 Q Share with us some of your favorite moments of the Yoga in the Schools Symposium.